dreamitpossible1/Mahjong-playing-AI-system/README.md

 ## Project Title
-A Mahjong-playing System for RB3 Gen2 Utilizing Depth Images
+Mahjong-playing AI System for RB3 Gen2 Using Depth Images

 ## Overview
-This project develops a robot arm system for RB3 Gen2 using depth images.
-RB3 Gen2 serves as the core hardware platform, offering advanced motion control and sensor capabilities.
-Depth images enable the robot arm to perceive 3D environments for tasks like object recognition and grasping.
-The Qualcomm Intelligent Robotics Product SDK is utilized for efficient image processing and seamless integration with RB3 Gen2, enhancing the system's performance and reliability.
+This project creates a Mahjong-playing AI system for RB3 Gen2, incorporating depth images.
+RB3 Gen2 acts as the core hardware platform with advanced motion control and sensors.
+Depth images let the robot arm perceive 3D environments for recognizing and grasping Mahjong tiles.
+The Qualcomm Intelligent Robotics Product SDK is used for efficient image processing and integration with RB3 Gen2, boosting the system's performance and reliability.
+Additionally, AI algorithms are employed to analyze game situations and make strategic decisions, enabling the robot to play Mahjong effectively.
 ## Quick Start with QualComm RB3 gen2
 Download the precompiled package for RB3 Gen2：